Troponin I: High-sensitivity troponin I testing

 The high sensitive troponin I test is a chemiluminescence microparticle immunoassay, which is used to quantitatively determine cardiac troponin I in human plasma and serum.
-The test can be used to aid in diagnosing myocardial infarction, as a prognostic marker in patients with acute coronary syndrome and to identify the risk (low, moderate and elevated) of future cardiovascular diseases such as myocardial infarction, heart failure, ischaemic stroke, coronary revascularisation, and cardiovascular death in asymptomatic people.
+The test can be used to aid in diagnosing myocardial infarction, as a prognostic marker in patients with acute coronary syndrome and to identify the risk (low, moderate and elevated) of future cardiovascular diseases such as myocardial infarction, heart failure, ischaemic stroke, coronary revascularization, and cardiovascular death in asymptomatic people.

 High sensitive troponin I has been proven to have superior clinical performance versus high sensitivity troponin T in patients with renal impairment and skeletal muscle disease.
 It is also not affected by diurnal rhythm, which is important when the test is used as a screening tool for CVD.

 Prognostic use

 The basis for the modern prevention of CVD lies in the prognosis of the risk of the development of myocardial infarction, stroke or heart failure in the future.
 Currently, most prognostic models of cardiovascular risk (European SCORE scale, Framingham scale, etc.) are based on the evaluation of traditional risk factors of CVD.
 This stratification system is indirect and has several limitations, which include the inaccurate forecasting of risks.
 These risk scales are heavily dependent on the age of the person.
 Research data bears evidence that the high sensitive troponin I test enables higher precision in determining the cardiovascular risk group of the individual, if used together with the results of clinical and diagnostic examinations.